Gauss-Bonnet Gravity and Spacetime Singularities: Introduction

 Lovelock gravity in $D$ dimensions \cite{Lovelock:1971yv, Lovelock:1970zsf} is a metric theory of gravity which has the most general Lagrangian density that leads to second-order field equations.
 Its Lagrangian is a linear combination of Euler densities.
 Within Lovelock theory, the zeroth-order term represents the cosmological constant, while the first-order term corresponds to the Einstein–Hilbert action ($R$).
 The second-order contribution is the Gauss–Bonnet (GB) invariant, given by the quadratic curvature combination $\mathcal{L}_{GB} = R^2 - 4R_{\mu\nu}R^{\mu\nu} + R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$.
 In four dimensions of spacetime ($D=4$), the Gauss–Bonnet term is purely topological, equal to the Euler characteristic, and contributes only a total derivative to the action, so it does not affect the local dynamics.
 In contrast, for five or more dimensions ($D \geq 5$), the Gauss–Bonnet term becomes nontrivial, providing quadratic curvature corrections that modify the behavior of the theory.\\

+The Einstein-Gauss-Bonnet formulation can be motivated from a low-energy Effective Field Theory (EFT) perspective.
+In an EFT expansion of gravity, the standard Einstein-Hilbert action is supplemented by an infinite series of higher-curvature corrections with a characteristic length scale $L$.
+To leading order in this expansion, the action takes the generic quadratic form $S \sim \int d^5x \sqrt{-g}\frac{1}{2\kappa} [R + L^2 (c_1 R^2 + c_2 R_{\mu\nu}R^{\mu\nu} + c_3 R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}) + \mathcal{O}(L^4)]$.
+However, for arbitrary dimensionless coefficients $c_i$, the variation of these terms generically produces fourth-order field equations, leading to Ostrogradsky instability \cite{Kaparulin_2014, Smilga_2017}.
+To represent a physically stable theory, we ask that the phase space does not acquire ghost degrees of freedom.
+This mandates the specific structure of the expansion coefficients to $c_1 = c_3 = -c_2/4 \equiv \alpha$ \cite{PhysRevLett.55.2656, Donoghue_1994}.
+This uniquely isolates the Gauss-Bonnet term, making it the most general diffeomorphism-invariant theory of gravity that yields strictly second-order equations of motion.\\

-Furthermore, Einstein–Gauss–Bonnet (EGB) gravity is deeply rooted in string theory, since in heterotic string theory, the low-energy effective action naturally incorporates quadratic curvature corrections, which can be put in Gauss-Bonnet.
-These corrections come with a coupling, $\alpha$, which is identified as the inverse string length \cite{KUIROUKIDIS_2006}, with $\alpha > 0$ (for example, see \cite{dey2022anisotropicstrangestarseinstein}).
-This is why many authors regard 5D EGB gravity as a good ground for exploring higher-curvature effects in general relativity, yielding a broad spectrum of phenomena, from modified black hole thermodynamics \cite{Fairoos_2024,PhysRevD.100.024001} to modified cosmological solutions\cite{Tsujikawa_2004}.\\
+This makes Einstein–Gauss–Bonnet (EGB) gravity deeply rooted in string theory, since in heterotic string theory, the low-energy effective action naturally incorporates quadratic curvature corrections, which can be put in Gauss-Bonnet.
+These corrections come with the coupling, $\alpha$, which is identified as the inverse string length \cite{KUIROUKIDIS_2006}, with $\alpha > 0$ (for example, see \cite{dey2022anisotropicstrangestarseinstein}), and in the context of low-energy effective field theory, the framework used in this paper is valid in the regime where $\alpha/L^2 \ll 1$, with $L$ being the characteristic spacetime curvature scale.
+This is why many authors regard 5D EGB gravity as a good ground for exploring higher-curvature effects in general relativity, yielding a broad spectrum of phenomena, from modified black hole thermodynamics \cite{Fairoos_2024,PhysRevD.100.024001,Cvetic:2001bk} to modified cosmological solutions\cite{Tsujikawa_2004,Deruelle:1989fj,DERUELLE198725}.\\